kalp1801/trinetra-modhera/README.md

 # Project Trinetra Archive

-Archived monitoring records – Modhera Sector.
+This repository contains archived monitoring records from the Modhera sector.

-Following the breach incident, several nodes were relocated to external mirrors.
+Following the security breach incident, several nodes were relocated to external mirrors for preservation.

-Older system backups
+Most active systems were decommissioned, however, older system backups may still contain deployment information.

-may contain deployment data.
+Due to classification policies, direct access to infrastructure records is restricted.